johnPGrogan/muscarinic_motivation_CNV/README.md

 %%%% TrihexyTrioAllAnalysis

 % This contains details on how to replicate the analysis from the paper:
-% Grogan et al., 2021.
+% Grogan et al., 2024.
 Muscarinic receptors mediate motivation via
 % preparatory neural activity in humans.

-% Anonymous data are available here (LINK)
+% Anonymous data are available here (https://osf.io/zuq5c/)
 % The paths in the scripts given here will need to be updated to point to
 % where this data is saved.